hashicorp/terraform-provider-azuread/docs/index.md

 When authenticating as a Service Principal using a Client Secret, the following fields can be set:

 * `client_secret` - (Optional) The application password to be used when authenticating using a client secret.
 This can also be sourced from the `ARM_CLIENT_SECRET` environment variable.
+* `client_secret_file_path` - (Optional) The path to a file containing the application password to be used when authenticating using a client secret.
+This can also be sourced from the `ARM_CLIENT_SECRET_FILE_PATH` environment variable.
 More information on [how to configure a Service Principal using a Client Secret can be found in this guide](guides/service_principal_client_secret.html).

 ---